Ex-CIA Director Brennan's anti-Trump comments did 'damage' to intel community, Mullen says

 However, Mullen added, Trump's decision to revoke Brennan's security clearance last week raised significant concerns.

 "For someone of my age, it brings back the whole concept of the 'enemies list' under President Nixon," Mullen continued.
-"And even before that, in the 1950s, the McCarthy era -- where the administration starts putting together lists of people who don't agree with them."
+"And even before that, in the early 1950s, the McCarthy era -- where the administration starts putting together lists of individuals who don't agree with them."

 The White House announced Wednesday that President Trump had revoked Brennan's security clearance, in the first decision to come from a review of access for several top Obama-era intelligence and law enforcement officials.